Things Your Compost Pile Needs from You

 Give Your Compost Pile Enough Room

 Composted soil is incredibly compacted when it has finished.
-However, during the decomposition process, it can take up quite a lot of room.
+However, it can take up quite a lot of room during the decomposition process.

-You can slightly remedy this by making sure you break any big pieces down into smaller pieces.
+You can slightly remedy this by breaking any big pieces down into smaller pieces.
 However, you will still need a bin large enough to handle the amount of waste you add to your compost pile.

-If you do not have an actual compost bin, one great option is an unused 33-gallon trash can.
+If you do not have an actual compost bin, an unused 33-gallon trash can is a great option.
 Yes, you will be introducing “trash” to your compost pile.
-However, a bin that has been used before may contain bacteria that are harmful to your compost pile.
+However, a bin that has been used before may contain bacteria harmful to your compost pile.

 Compost Piles Need Air